-How real is this afterlife and the world to come?
-Many people do not have a image according to the descriptions of the heavenly kingdom and eternal life in the Bible.
+How real is such as afterlife and the world to come?
+Many Christian do not have a clear image of the heavenly kingdom and eternal life according to the Bible.
 The first Christians looked forward to being transformed into a glorious body to live in the heavenly kingdom (Phil 3:20–21).
 These early Christians anticipated the one hope of eternal life by this redemption of the body (Rom 8:23–25; Eph 4:4).
 The place that Jesus went a way to prepare is for such bodies.
 Many believers today mix the coming eternal kingdom in Revelation that comes at the resurrection with being at home with Christ in heaven when one dies (Phil 1:23; 2 Cor 5:8).

 The Book of Revelation illustrates an eternal dwelling with the colors of the rainbow.
 Many if not most are hesitant of what to accept as literal or figurative in the Book of Revelation.
 Revelation includes promises to the faithful including the gift of hidden manna, a white stone, and a morning star (Rev 2:17, 28; 3:5).
 Is the text describing reality?
-Sadly, some believers perceive that Revelation is mostly figurative and do not know of what they hope to receive.
+Some believers perceive that Revelation is mostly figurative and do not know of what they hope to receive.
 They revert to the common perception of “heaven” according to family tradition.
-However, other books within the Bible help readers to understand what is real in the imagery of Revelation and especially grasp a realistic picture of eternal life.
+However, other books within the Bible help readers to understand what is real in the imagery of Revelation and especially grasp a realistic expectation of eternal life.
 Biblical texts like the Epistle to the Hebrews describe the reality of the heavenly country and help clarify the symbolism in Revelation.